 Which critical access hospitals have the highest all-cause readmission rates?

-We might expect that hospitals with more total discharges report higher readmission rates.
-With each patient discharge, there is a risk for 30-day readmission.
-Interestingly, there does not seem to be a correlation between total discharges and readmission rate.
+One might expect hospitals with more total discharges to report higher readmission rates, as with each patient discharge, there is a risk for 30-day readmission.
+However, there does not seem to be a correlation between total discharges and readmission rate.